 Every year the Center for Teaching and Learning asks experienced TAs to apply to help train new TAs.
-CTL needs doctoral students in the humanities, social sciences, sciences, and engineering to lead new TAs in workshops and facilitating teaching demonstrations and small-group discussions of scenarios.
+For 2022, CTL needs doctoral students in the social sciences, sciences, and engineering to lead new TAs in workshops and facilitate teaching demonstrations and small-group discussions of scenarios.
 Because of the graduate admissions freeze in SAS in 2021, we are not hiring trainers for the Leading Discussions in the Humanities & Qualitative Social Sciences or the Grading in the Humanities & Qualitative Social Sciences workshops.

 Trainers will prepare to train other TAs by participating in several day-long workshops.
-Applicants should expect to be available for three full days in May (dates to be determined by trainer schedules) and must be available 8:30am-5pm during the entire week of August 20-August 24.
-They will receive a $1,500 stipend.
+Applicants should expect to be available for three full days in May (dates to be determined by trainer schedules) and must be available 8:30am-5pm during the entire week of August 22-August 26, 2022.
+They will receive a $1,600 stipend.

 SAIL TA Training